 Some of the questions addressed are the following: How are citizens formed and how should they be educated?
 What are the rights and obligations of citizens and from what do they stem?
 How should societies be organised?
 What should be the spaces for, goals of, and obligations for civic participation?
 Who is the global citizen, if one exists, and what is their role and function in society?
 What is global justice and how can we make sure it applies to everyone?
 Does something like intergenerational justice exist and what is it based upon?
 Such questions have a long history.
 Here, we will hope not to solve them but to gain a deeper understanding of their complexity, and of the further exploration they require.

 The aim of this course is to complete a survey of the developments in philosophy that occurred through the different periods and locales of the ‘Enlightenment’ in Europe.
-Particular attention is given to the legacy of these developments today in contemporary research and contemporary society and cultures, as well as to how these developments are being challenged and re-evaluated today from a variety of quarters (feminism, philosophy of race, critical and postcolonial theory).
+Particular attention is given to the legacy of these developments today in contemporary research and contemporary society and cultures, as well as to how these developments are being challenged and re-evaluated today from a variety of quarters (philosophy of mind, cogntive science, and phenomenology feminism, philosophy of race, critical and postcolonial theory).
 In examining such developments of the ‘Enlightenments,’ our focus shall have two components: on the one hand, questions about metaphysics, knowledge, and the theory of science, and on the other, questions about morality and social philosophy.

 BA students follow the Off-Campus Programme for both semesters of the third year.
 This is comprised of international study placement and/or relevant work placement.
 Philosophy students who wish to study abroad are advised by department staff on the availability of appropriate courses.
 Guidance is also provided for those who wish to use the opportunity to begin research work for final year projects in Philosophy.

-The aim is twofold: to cover both historical and contemporary philosophical conceptions of science and technology, and to cover and problematise the relation of philosophy to science and technology.
+The aim in this course is twofold: to cover both historical and contemporary philosophical conceptions of science and technology, and to cover and problematise the relation of philosophy to science and technology.

 The course falls into two parts: the first focuses on evidence for the existence of God and seeks to understand His relationship with the world; the second deals with the nature of religion as a fundamental human phenomenon.
 The first part of the course will consider contemporary accounts of the origins of life and the universe; metaphysics and the question of origins; the intelligibility of the universe; randomness and order; the structure of intelligence and the structure of being; the act of unrestricted understanding; Persons and Eternal Thou; personal being; interpersonal relationships and their ground; faith and fidelity; suffering and hope.